 First we studied the displayed information about the live cycle of butterflies in the entrance hall.

-If you belong to this group of people you must not stay outside of the " Butterfly Conservatory" in Niagara Falls.
+t not stay outside of the " Butterfly Conservatory" in Niagara Falls.
 You will find ramps in addition to stairs and wide doors.
 Certainly also somebody who is willing to assist you if you need help.

 If you have problems walking for a longer time - there are seat benches everywhere.
 Take an occasional rest and watch the beautiful surrounding or read the information which were given to you when you purchased the ticket.